-Today’s guest on the Imperfect Podcast is Robert Palmer Watkins who plays Dillon Quartermaine on NBC’s daytime series General Hospital.
+Today’s guest on the Imperfect Podcast is actor Robert Palmer Watkins who plays Dillon Quartermaine on NBC’s daytime series General Hospital.
 We talked to him about everything from his struggles as an actor to how landing the role on General Hospital changed his life.
 I think Robert is a really humble guy.
 His roots are on the east coast from the Carolinas and it just seems like he’s really dedicated to the work.
 He really understands what the fans want and what the commitment is to being a daytime actor on a soap opera like General Hospital.

 He appreciates everything from the struggles he’s had and doesn’t take it for granted.
 It was interesting to talk to somebody about soap operas because honestly we weren’t fans but watching his work and watching how it’s done you can see how people are literally addicted to soap operas.
 They’ve been around for decades.
 There’s only 4 left, General Hospital being one of them.